 SHOOTING SPORTS MERIT BADGES Merit Badge Rating Pre-requisites and General Information Archery First Class Scouts will need to purchase an arrow kit from the Trading Post at an estimated cost of \$5.00.
-CAB) Rifle Shooting Tenderfoot Scouts will need to purchase an ammunition voucher from the Trading Post at a cost of \$5.00.
+CAN) Rifle Shooting First Class Scouts will need to purchase an ammunition voucher from the Trading Post at a cost of \$5.00.
 Shotgun Shooting Star Scouts will need to purchase an ammunition voucher from the Trading Post at a cost of \$25.00.

-HANDICRAFT MERIT BADGES Merit Badge Rating Pre-requisites and General Information Art Tenderfoot Requirements 6 & 7 Basketry First Class Scouts will need to purchase a Basketry Kit at the Trading Post at an estimated cost of \$25.00 W A Entrepreneurship First Class Requirement 3.
-Indian Lore Tenderfoot Scouts will need to purchase supplies from the Trading Post.
-Kits range in price from \$5.00 to \$25.00
+HANDICRAFT MERIT BADGES Merit Badge Rating Pre-requisites and General Information Art Tenderfoot Requirements 6 & 7 (1) Basketry First Class Scouts will need to purchase a Basketry Kit at the Trading Post at an estimated cost of \$25.00 Collections Second Class Maintain a collection.
+Requirement 1.
 Leatherwork Tenderfoot Scouts will need to purchase a Leatherworking Kit from the Trading Post.
 Kits range in price from \$5.00 to \$25.00.
+1 Painting Second Class No Requirements.
+Photography Second Class Bring a digital camera and interconnection cable to camp.

-Public Speaking First Class No prererquisites.
-Textile Second Class No prerequisites.
+(#) Plumbing First Class No Requirements.
 Woodcarving Tenderfoot Scouts should have earned the Totin' Chip.
 Wood carving supplies will need to be purchased from the Trading Post at an estimated cost of \$5.00.

-HEALTH & SAFETY MERIT BADGES Merit Badge Rating Pre-requisites and General Information American Heritage First Class Requirement 3c.
-Citizenship in the Nation First Class Requirement 2. + Emergency Preparedness Star Requirements 1, 2c & 8c.
-4 First Aid First Class Requirements 1 & 2d.
+HEALTH & SAFETY MERIT BADGES Merit Badge Rating Pre-requisites and General Information Citizenship in the World First Class Requirement 7.
+Communications First Class Requirements 5 & 8.
+First Aid First Class Requirements 1 & 2d.
 NOTE: All scouts in the Netami Program will work toward earning the First Aid Merit Badge as part of their program.